Canfield (solitaire): History

 A 1910 publication of Fry's Magazine edited by C.B.
 Fry confirms that the game is called Demon patience "because the player is so often beaten by the awkward position of a single card which avoids any appearance at the critical period in a perverse manner which at times is quite demoniacal."

+Meanwhile, Demon had travelled to America, where the earliest description of it, published in the 1907 Hoyle's Games, confusingly calls it Klondike, actually the name of a quite different game.
+The author of Hoyle's Games acknowledges that there are several ways of playing the game but only describes what he speculates is "probably the original form".
+However, it is merely a gambling version of Demon in which "the banker sells a pack of 52 cards for $52, and... agrees to pay $5 for every card the player gets down in the 'top line'".